input-output-hk/technical-docs/cardano-tutorials/Shelley-testnet/solutions/Exercise-3-solutions.md

 ### Configure topology files for block-producing and relay nodes.

-Get the configuration files for your block-producing node if you dont have them already:
+Get the configuration files for your block-producing node if you don't have them already:

     mkdir config-files
     cd config-files